Are You Facing Misdemeanor Criminal Charges?

 What Are My Options If I Am Charged With A Misdemeanor In California?

 If you feel that you have been wrongly accused, turn to a San Jose misdemeanor attorney and explain your side of things to them.
-At our Bay Area criminal law firm, we will hear you out, examine the evidence and try to mount the best defense possible to exonerate you legally.
+At his Bay Area criminal law firm, attorney Richard Wingerden will hear you out, examine the evidence and try to mount the best defense possible to exonerate you legally.
 If you have been charged with a more serious crime, a San Jose criminal defense attorney may be able to plea bargain and have it reduced to a misdemeanor.
 If you are facing misdemeanor charges, your legal counsel will try to get you the best possible result to reduce or avoid jail time and fines.

 It is also possible that your attorney will be also able to negotiate an alternative to jail time, such as doing some type of community service.
 For example, in the state of California, you would not have to do jail time in most jurisdictions for a DUI.
 Instead, you can join the Sheriff’s Weekend Work Program to pick up trash alongside roadsides.
 However, it is unlikely that you will get as good of a result if you represent yourself instead of trusting an attorney with experience in dealing with misdemeanor criminal charges.